Jane Got a Gun: Plot

 Jane and her husband Bill "Ham" Hammond live in an isolated house with their five-year-old daughter Katie.
-One day Ham returns home with several serious bullet wounds.
-As Jane is attending to his injuries, Ham tells her that the Bishop Boys, a group of criminals that Ham used to ride with, are coming for him.
+One day, Ham returns home with several serious bullet wounds.
+As Jane is tending to his injuries, Ham tells her that the Bishop Boys, a group of criminals that Ham used to ride with, are coming for him.

-Ham's injuries have rendered him helpless, so Jane takes her daughter to safety with a woman she trusts.
-She then rides to the home of a neighbor and former lover, Dan Frost, and asks him to help her protect her family from the Bishop Boys.
+Ham's injuries have rendered him helpless, so Jane takes her daughter to safety with a woman that she trusts.
+She then rides to the home of a neighbour and former fiancé, Dan Frost, and asks him to help her protect her family from the Bishop Boys.
 Dan, a surly man living in a squalid house, bitterly refuses.

 Jane rides into town to buy guns and ammunition and find help.
 As she is leaving the shop, she is waylaid and dragged into an alley by one of the Bishop gang who threatens her at gunpoint.
-Jane claims that she hasn't seen Hammond in years, but the man recognizes the gun she is carrying as Ham's and demands that she take him back to her house.
+Jane claims that she has not seen Hammond in years, but the man recognizes the gun she is carrying as Ham's and demands that she take him back to her house.
 However, Dan Frost suddenly appears and tells the thug to leave Jane alone.
 Jane draws her gun and kills the outlaw.

 Leaving the body in the alley, Jane and Dan ride back to her house.
-Ham is still alive but very weak.
+Ham is still alive, but very weak.
 Dan has changed his mind about helping Jane, so they start preparing for the expected attack from the Bishop gang.

 Bishop sets out with his gang to find Ham.
 One of his men chances upon Jane's house and recognizes Jane, but Dan kills and buries him before he can raise an alarm.
 Dan digs a shallow trench in Jane's front yard, and they fill it with jars containing kerosene, nails and pieces of glass.

 Flashbacks show that Jane and Dan were once engaged, but he enlisted in the army to fight in the American Civil War.
 Captured by the enemy, he was held for years in a prison camp, but when he finally returned home, Jane had left.
 He travelled from state to state trying to find her, showing her photograph in every town.
-Eventually, he heard that she had moved west on a wagon train led by John Bishop.
-Dan talked to Bishop, who told him that during the journey Ham and Jane ran off together.
-He said he would gladly help Dan to track them down, as he had his own scores to settle with Ham, but Dan refused, saying he preferred to ride alone.
-Dan eventually found Jane, but by then she was married to Ham and they had had a child.
+Eventually, he heard that she had moved west on a wagon-train led by John Bishop.
+Dan talked to Bishop, who told him that, during the journey, Ham and Jane ran off together.
+He said that he would gladly help Dan to track them down, as he had his own scores to settle with Ham, but Dan refused, saying that he preferred to ride alone.
+Dan eventually found Jane, but by then, she was married to Ham and they had had a child.
 Heartbroken, Dan realized that he had lost her forever.